 You can find the latest government advice here:

 FAQs for patients and public

 BCA advice to our members across the UK is shown above.
-This is largely echoed by the regulator, the General Chiropractic Council’s latest statement to registrants that was released on 3rd June.
+This is echoed by the regulator – the General Chiropractic Council’s latest statement to registrants can be found here

 Under Statutory Instrument 350 chiropractors have been allowed to remain open throughout the lockdown period and people may travel to and from a chiropractor.
-BCA advice is therefore more prescriptive and restrictive than the Government’s instructions.
+BCA advice has generally been more prescriptive and restrictive than the Government’s instructions.